 In compliance with this policy, various documents are posted on this website, along with information, including the organization chart, the classification Plan (French version only - PDF, 76 KB), the acts and regulations that the Québec Ombudsman is tasked to apply and the intervention reports whose dissemination is deemed to be in the public interest and which is authorized by law.

 Information concerning contracts

-- Regulation respecting contracts of the Public Protector (PDF, 323 KB, In French only)
+- Regulation respecting contracts of the Public Protector (French version only)

 - Contracts awarded following public call for bids

 - Contracts awarded following a call for bids by invitation

 Information about expenses